The 5 Best 140 mm Case Fans in 2022

 120 mm vs. 140 mm Fans

-Let’s take Arctic’s 140 mm P14 and 120 mm P12.
-The P14 boasts a 72.8 CFM of airflow and 2.40 mm-H2O of static pressure at 1700 RPM.
-The P12, on the other hand, offers 56.3 CFM and 2.20 mm-H2O at a slightly higher 1800 RPM.
+Let’s take Arctic’s 140 mm BioniX P14 and 120 mm BioniX P12.
+The P14 boasts 77.6 CFM of airflow and 2.85 mm-H2O of static pressure at 1950 RPM.
+The P12, on the other hand, offers 67.56 CFM and 2.75 mm-H2O at a slightly higher 2100 RPM.
+On paper, this will allow you to run the P14 PWM at a slower speed (and thus with lower noise) while maintaining similar performance to the maxed-out 120 mm fan.
+If you’re interested in noise-optimized setups, 140 mm fans make a lot of sense.

 Static Pressure vs. Airflow